Variables and Environment Variables In Bash

 This is why you will often see shell configuration asking to add

-file and use snippets like this:
+things to your ~/.profile file and use snippets like this:

 # PATH is already a well known and already-initialized environment variable